KxSystems/docs/docs/wp/iterators/index.md

 3 5 5 3
 ```

-!!! tip "Parenthesize a binary function to use it as the left argument of a another function."
+!!! tip "Parenthesize an infix function to use it as the left argument of a another function."

 ```q
 q)(+) scan 3 4 5 6 7